October 9, 2022

 Course Details

-The cost is $100, this includes books & course materials, pays for part of the room rental and the remainder of the current year's NORAC membership.
+The cost is $100, this includes an e-book & course materials, pays for part of the room rental and the remainder of the current year's NORAC membership.

 How to Sign Up